wardle/hermes/README.md

   "moduleId": 900000000000207008
 }
 ```

 You'll want to use the other endpoints much more frequently.
-For example:

-* `/v1/snomed/concepts/24700007/descriptions` - returns all descriptions for concept
-* `/v1/snomed/concepts/24700007/preferred` : returns preferred description for concept.
-Use an `Accept-Language` header to choose your locale (see below).
-* `/v1/snomed/concepts/24700007/extended` : returns an extended concept (see below)
-* `/v1/snomed/concepts/24700007/historical` - returns historical associations for this concept
-* `/v1/snomed/concepts/24700007/refsets` - returns refsets to which this concept is a member

 ##### Get extended information about a single concept

 ```shell
 http 127.0.0.1:8080/v1/snomed/concepts/24700007/extended